 When Bungie’s tenure with the Halo series came to an end we had a total of five Bungie developed games, one spin off real time strategy title in Halo Wars, several books and a slew of comics as well as other material to dive into.
 These different pieces of media told the story of the Master Chief’s discovery of the ringworld Halo built by the mysterious forerunners, the covenant religion bent on killing humanity in the name of their apparent afront to their Gods and the containment of the parasitic species known as the Flood.
 Obviously there is a lot to explore in between all of that but this was basically the plot outline of the series.
 Expanded fiction would build on characters, concepts, locales and ideas but would mostly serve to support the games that already existed with extra material.
 Bungie held a strict rule that while the expanded material did count as canon to the lore, it was only secondary.
 Meaning that if anything in the books, comics or other material contradicted the games they were the ones that were labeled non-canon.
 The games were always the highest priority.
 Like many others, I found this to be frustrating as we loved the worldbuilding that happened outside the main story but we never felt rewarded for exploring it since it was never referenced or explored in the video games.
 We would soon learn that 343 had a completely different approach to how expanded media was handled, instead incorporating everything that released and making it all very much count.

 How exciting I thought, finally having all those stories we loved meaning something.
 Blue Team, Reach, Harvest…it was all going to have real value.
-The problem was it never actually occurred to me that the games were now going to be developed in such a way that you hardly understood what was going on without investing yourself in those pieces of outside media.
-This proved to be a poorly executed plan as it left many who were not as invested as I was with too many questions and not enough answers.
-The games that were once simplistic yet layered and easy to follow were now convoluted head scratching balls of confusion.
+The problem was it never actually occurred to me that the games were now going to be developed in such a way that understanding what was going on was going to be difficult.
+This proved unfavorable, as it left many who were not as invested as I was with too many questions and not enough answers.
+The games that were once simplistic yet layered and easy to follow were now rather confusing.
 It didn’t help that in the short couple of years between Bungie’s swan song, Halo Reach and 343’s first foray into the Halo video game universe the team at 343 had introduced a huge swath of new lore that was critically important.
 Maybe so, more than all of the expanded fiction that had come in the ten years before it.
 I’m mainly referring to one plot point which would cause a stir in the Halo community, one that tested my personal resolve as a Halo fan.
 The Forerunners.

 343 decided not to waste anytime delving deep into the history and background of the Forerunners when they decided to commission the well known author Greg Bear to write a trilogy of novels based around the origins of the Forerunners, their struggle against the flood, and the creation and eventual activation of the Halo rings.
 I was excited to finally get insights to an unexplored time in the events of the Halo universe, so I made sure to invest myself in the novels as soon as possible.
 To my surprise Greg Bear along with the help of 343 managed to weave an intricate, deep, interesting and captivating story about the Forerunner society, Ancient Humanity, the Precursors and the Flood that inevitably drove them to creating the Halo rings.
 I was sold.
 Somehow this new studio managed to create something so well constructed that I was able to allow myself to disconnect from the love I had for the old lore of Forerunners being humans and accept this direction wholesale.
 Characters like the Didact, Librarian and Bornstellar were great additions to the history of Halo, it really enriched the universe it ways I hadn’t seen before.
 This was further cemented when Halo 4 finally released and was actually a very competent entry into the Halo franchise.
 It was to my chagrin to find out that many back in 2012 were unhappy with the story and campaign of Halo 4.
 This effectively turned me into a massive Halo 4 apologist.
 I frequently went to battle on forums with other enthusiasts to convince them why Halo 4 was such a good game and that I felt it didn’t get the love it deserved simply because it wasn’t a Bungie game.
 Some of my closest friends had the same distaste for Halo 4, but I let my enthusiasm ooze into every conversation we had to the point I even managed to bring a lot of them around to actually liking the game.